Lucycat0511/Portfolio/README.md

 - create custom logo
 - upload resume
 - add the ability to click on projects and be taken to them externally
+- add a minimum of 2 full projects not included the portfolio
+- replace all lorem ipsum with data